angelachen-19/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*
+1. We need to make sure the size of the portable mirror.
+Some mirror size is too large to be placed in somewhere in the room where the player might be place to use for makeup.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*
+1. think about how to make sure that the portable mirror can be placed anywhere in the bedroom where players are doing for makeup, rather than sitting in front of the dress table.
+New ideas include a adds-on stand or equipment that allows the mirror to adjust to different surfaces.
+2. think about what are the charging method for the mirror, using wires or batteries?

 ## Part C. Prototype the device